 - Starting today, track every single penny you spend.

 - It’s not hard and doesn’t take long with free online tools like Mint.

 - This site is an affiliate for Personal Capital, which connects to your bank accounts and tracks your spending for you.
-It’s takes 15 minutes to set up, is 100% free, and instantly gives you a historical record of your spending so that you can see where your money goes.
+It takes 15 minutes to set up, is 100% free, and instantly gives you a historical record of your spending so that you can see where your money goes.
 You’ll be surprised at where it’s going – I know I was.

 - Starting this month, trim the fat.